SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 # Functional Programming

-The premise of functional programming is that functions should have no side effects.
+23-24-RxJS-and-Observables-and-functional-programming

-This means a function only does one thing and does not change the state.
+The premise of functional programming is that functions should have **no side effects**, neaning a function only **does one thing** and does not change the state.

-There are of course some exceptions to this rule, especially when dealing with IO libraries or functions.
+There are of course some **exceptions** to this rule, especially when dealing with **IO libraries** or functions.

-Functions can be treated the same way as objects in object-oriented programming you can assign them to variables, you can return them from functions, and you can even pass them to functions and use them in calculations.
+Functions can be treated the **same way as objects** in object-oriented programming you can assign them to **variables**, you can return them from **functions**, and you can even **pass them to functions** and use them in calculations.

-Everything you can do with objects you can do with functions that is what is often referred to as treating functions like "first-class citizens".
+Everything you can do with **objects** you can do with **functions** that is what is often referred to as treating functions like "**first-class citizens**".

-Functional programming is **declarative**, where a parameter is given to the function as a and a certain result from that function is expected, rather than imperative which explains step by step what needs to be done to receive the expected result.
+Functional programming is **declarative**, where a parameter is given to the function as a and a **certain result** from that function is expected, rather than imperative which explains **step by step** what needs to be done to receive the expected result.

 As a result, functional code tends to be **easier to predict** and **test**, while also being more **concise**.